Skip to content

 SHA256 256 bits 2^256 = 115.79 quattuorvigintillion 1934e26cf69aa49978baac893ad5a890af35bdfb2c7a9393745f14dc89459137

-When files are tested after being written, igir will use the highest checksum available from the scanned file to check the written file.
+When files are tested after being written, Igir will use the highest checksum available from the scanned file to check the written file.
 This lets you have equal confidence that a file was written correctly as well as matched correctly.